-This suggests that the overall impact of increasing integration on optimal representation is indeed ambiguous.
-There is, in other words, no natural argument why a federal central bank that was founded on the "one country, one vote" principle should eventually converge to representation based on economic size alone or vice versa.
+The rationale is-in line with the discussion of (9) earlier-that increased business cycle synchronization reduces the cost of moderating the impact of preference shocks on monetary policy.
+Similarly, greater likeness of preference shocks reduces the potential gains from moderating these shocks by letting optimal voting weights deviate from economic size.
+As a consequence, the overall impact of increasing integration on optimal representation is ambiguous.16 There is, in other words, no natural argument why a federal central bank that was founded on the "one country, one vote" principle should eventually converge to representation based on economic size alone or vice versa.

-4.3 Correlation Between Economic and Preference Shocks
+4.3 Correlation between economic and preference shocks

 If preference shocks are, at least in part, a consequence of changes in government, and if changes in government are influenced by economic conditions, preference and economic shocks might not be independent.
 In fact, there is room for something akin to a "political business cycle".
-For instance, one can imagine that voters elect a government that is more tolerant to inflation when economic activity is in decline, giving rise to a negative correlation between economic and preference shocks.18 optimal representation and the conditions for over- or under-representations compared to the baseline-albeit not fundamentally.
+For instance, one can imagine that voters elect a government that is more tolerant to inflation when economic activity is in decline, giving rise to a negative correlation between economic and preference shocks.17

+As with cross-country correlations, allowing preference shocks to be correlated with economic shocks within country 1 (i.e., $\varphi{\varepsilon_1,\theta_1} \neq 0$) changes optimal representation and the conditions for over- or under-representations compared to the baseline-albeit not fundamentally.
 Interestingly, however, under certain conditions a strong political business cycle in the sense just discussed might make it optimal to decrease a country's voting weight below its relative economic size.

-As with cross-country correlations, allowing preference shocks to be correlated with economic shocks within country 1 (i.e., $\varphi{\varepsilon_1,\theta_1} \neq 0$) changes